IM Inject Deck: Winnti Biotech R&D Espionage

 IM Notes (hidden when printed):

-HANSEN-SAP-01isolation within 10 minutes of discovery. - Success indicator: Incident command is established, isolation sequence is prioritized, and evidence preservation owner is assigned.
+HANSEN-SAP-01isolation within 10 minutes of CFCS indicator validation. - Success indicator: Incident command is established, isolation sequence is prioritized, and evidence preservation owner is assigned.

 Inject 2 β T+20: Kernel Rootkit Discovered on HANSEN-SAP-01